WordPress on CloudMagnus

 Caching

 Object cache: not preconfigured.
-Install a plugin like Redis Object Cache if you want one (CloudMagnus doesn't expose Redis to user sites today, so the plugin will fall back to file-based caching).
+Install Redis Object Cache plugin if you want one.
+CloudMagnus doesn't expose Redis to user sites in v1, so the plugin will fall back to file-based caching unless you install Redis yourself via SSH.

 Common WordPress issues

-WordPress's white-screen-of-death replacement.
+WordPress's white-screen replacement.
 Almost always a plugin or theme issue.
-Disable plugins via SFTP (rename the plugins/ directory) and re-enable one at a time.
+Disable all plugins by SSH-renaming the directory:

-Visit /wp-admin/options-permalink.php and re-save.
-WordPress regenerates the rewrite rules; nginx picks them up via the platform's vhost config.
+Visit /wp-admin/options-permalink.php and re-save without changing anything.
+WordPress regenerates the rewrite rules; nginx picks them up via our vhost config.
+If that doesn't fix it, check that .htaccess isn't being looked for (we don't use it; nginx handles rewrites).

 Can't upload large files